npatel111/Hangman/README.md

  - Until player guesses word or has the whole body, keep doing this -When they have won/lost, ask if they want to play again

-## Things to do once MVP is done
+## Possible things to do in the future:
-- Generate random word from API? - DONE with gem
-- Pick word method for computer - DONE
-- When someone types word, should be stars - DONE
-- Have messages be better so user always knows what's going on - POSSIBLE DONE?
-WHO KNOWS
-- Do they want to play again? - DONE
-- Only do move if it's a valid guess - DONE
-- Use composition instead of Inheritance!
+- tests?
+- Refactor

 - AI for computer guesses?
 Any strategy for hangman?
-- Refactor
 - Add hint option
 - Option to start with all vowels put in?
+- For one player, omeone can choose to guess or pick?
 - Give easy/medium/hards from computer